AA Pension Scheme

 Early retirement from deferred status

-As a member with an entitlement to a deferred pension, it is possible to commence payment of your pension before your Normal Retirement Date with consent.
+It is possible to commence payment of your pension before your Normal Retirement Date with consent.
 Whether it is Trustee or Company consent depends on when you left pensionable service.

-The earliest date at which your pension can commence is age 55 (this increases to age 57 from 6th April 2028, in line with current legislation).
+The earliest date at which your pension can commence is age 55 (this increases to age 57 from 6 April 2028, in line with current legislation).

 Cash lump sum